Print Edition - 2019-04-11 | Health and Living

 What happened in the meeting between the doctors and the health minister?

 The agitating doctors put forth their concerns before Health Minister Upendra Yadav, but he refused to agree to their demands.
-The ministry formed a talk team, which held discussions with the agitating doctors and made suggestions to the minister.
+The ministry formed a dialogue team, which held discussions with the agitating doctors and made suggestions to the minister.

 Why did the doctors withdraw their protest?